centrifuge/cps/cps/CP1/CP1.md

 Description of Group
 - Background of the member(s) of the group
 - How do they meet and publish activity?
-- What are the roles, is there election or selection into this group - how does it work?
+- What are the roles (e.g. who is the Facilitator and how are they selected?), is there election or selection into this group - how does it work?

 Delivery and Reporting
 - A timeline of when the objective(s) will be delivered and how this will be reported
 ```
-You can combine a Request for Mandate with a Request for Funding (CP2) in the same proposal by using both a component CP1 and a CP2.
+You can combine a Request for Mandate with a Request for Funding ([CP2](https://github.com/centrifuge/cps/blob/main/cps/CP2/CP2.md)) in the same proposal by using both a component CP1 and a CP2.
 Then you would need to add the following in the RFC post, compared to the template above:

 ```
 Uses component: CP1, CP2